Get insider access

 Anker Soundcore Space Q45 Wireless

 The Sony ULT WEAR and the Anker Soundcore Space Q45 Wireless are both worth your consideration if you're in the market for mid-range noise cancelling over-ears.
-Both headphones have bass-forward sound profiles that are well-suited to genres like EDM and hip-hop, though they can be tweaked via the graphic EQ and presets in their respective companion apps.
+Both headphones have bass-forward sound profiles that are well-suited to genres like EDM and hip-hop, though you can tweak them via the graphic EQ and presets in their respective companion apps.
 There's not much to split them when it comes to noise isolation performance either, as they both do an impressive job of cutting out external noise across the full range and in common scenarios.
 Ultimately, the Sony headphones have a higher retail price but have a few selling points that can help justify the additional outlay.
 They have a longer continuous battery life, are a little more comfortable, and have a better-performing mic, so if any of these things are important to you, they're worth a look.

 Sennheiser ACCENTUM Wireless